 Since the inception of Tesla, EV enthusiasts have hoped for the announcement of an all-electric motorcycle from the EV innovator.
 The Tesla Motorcycle has been repeatedly requested, and concept designers have rendered all kinds of possible looks for this long-awaited electric ride.
-But is Tesla actually considering a two-wheeled EV in 2023?
+But is Tesla actually considering a two-wheeled EV in 2024 or 2025?
 What are the Tesla Motorcycle’s specs?
 When could we see production of a Tesla Motorcycle?

 In today’s post, we’ll cover both what we know and what we speculate about the Tesla Motorcycle and its possible production.
 Later, we’ll go over whether or not you should wait for Tesla to put their Motorcycle into production, and which alternative budget-friendly Tesla options you could consider right now.